pyrustic/paradict/README.md

 > Paradict supports **null** for representing the intentional absence of any value.

 For the dictionary data structure, Paradict allows keys to be either strings or numbers.
-However, in the config mode of the textual format, keys should only be strings.
+However, in the config mode of the textual format, keys should only be alphanumeric strings with underscores or hyphens.

-Also, a multiline string is tagged as `(text)` in the textual format, and it spans over multiple lines.
+Paradict allows ordinary strings, raw strings, commands, integers, and float numbers to span over multiple lines when they are tagged with `(text)`, `(raw)`, `(cmd)`, `(int)`, and `(float)`, respectively.

 <p align="right"><a href="#readme">Back to top</a></p>